 One of our favorite road trips in Texas is to venture off the beaten path and explore the Big Bend National Park area of Texas.

-There is even a special breed of bluebonnet that grows here that is much taller.
+Even a special breed of bluebonnet grows here that is much taller.
 It is even named the Big Bend Bluebonnet, one of the cool native plants.

-While in this area, explore Ross Maxwell Scenic Drive, Tuff Canyon, and River Road to search for the Chisos bluebonnets that bloom in this area.
+While in this area, explore Ross Maxwell Scenic Drive, Tuff Canyon, and River Road to search for the Chisos bluebonnets that bloom there.

 Pro Tips When Visiting Bluebonnet Fields